 Situated at the tip of Krabi’s stunning Phranang Peninsula, emerald seas, dramatic limestone cliffs and white sandy beaches create a spectacular backdrop to this stylish resort.
 Designed to resemble an idyllic Thai village, Rayavadee’s two-storey...

-Krabi boasts a pristine beaches and resorts.
+Holiday to Krabi give you access to pristine beaches and resorts.
 Ao Nang is no exception and is seen as the region’s main beach resort.
 Ao Nang is home to a number of shops, restaurants and luxury accommodation.

 Those staying in Ao Nang are spoilt for choice when it comes to fun activities and cultural pursuits.
 Among the area’s top attractions are the Ao Nang Thai Boxing Stadium, boat tours of the Andaman Sea and a selection of spa retreats.